Don’t have smoke or CO alarms in your house? Not sure if they work? Give us a call, we can help, for free!

 Why do I need smoke alarms?

 Fire is fast– really fast.
 The amount of time you and your family has to escape a house fire safely can be as little as 120 seconds.
 Smoke alarms buy you crucial early warning, and this can make the difference between having time to get out safely, and becoming trapped in a fire.
-57% of fire deaths in the United States occur in homes with no smoke alarms, or with smoke alarms that don’t work.
+57% of fire deaths in the United States occur in homes with no functional smoke alarms.
+Together with home escape planning, smoke alarms ensure that you can safely escape a house fire, day or night.
+In a rural area like ours, smoke alarms are especially critical.

 What Type of Smoke Alarms Do I Need?

 Smoke alarms use one of two types of sensor: ionization or photoelectric.
 Vermont law requires photoelectric detectors in residences.
 They can be standalone or interlinked.
 The advantage of interlinked detectors is that if one sounds, they all sound, assuring that the alarm is heard throughout the home.
-Detectors can be powered by home AC power (hard-wrired) with a battery for backup, a removable battery, or a sealed battery.
+Detectors can be powered by home AC power (hard-wired) with a battery for backup, a removable battery, or a sealed battery.
 Most homeowners choose battery units for ease of installation.
 The sealed battery units have the advantage of never requiring maintenance, because the battery lasts the life of the detector.
+New construction homes in Vermont is required to have hard-wired smoke detectors.

 What’s Carbon Monoxide, and Do I Need and Alarm for that, too?